 Microsoft Edge Forensics – Where to Find Artifacts?

 Since the technology has changed to a new phase, browsing has become the source origin of collecting information for forensic investigations.
 You will have come across many tools that lead the way for evidence collection.
 Almost all of them are implemented by maintaining the structure of web browsers.
-This informative session discusses the ways through which one can collect the evidence or do the forensic search on Edge browser, thus, elaborating the complete procedure of Microsoft Edge Forensics.
+This informative session discusses the ways through which one can collect the evidence or do the forensic search on the Edge browser, thus, elaborating the complete procedure of Microsoft Edge Forensics.

 What information can be collected from Edge?
 How can one carve the evidence with the help of Edge browser?
 Where does the data get stored?